Auckland is defined by its three large harbours – the Hauraki Gulf, the Kaipara and Manukau harbours.

 Waste from urban areas also has an impact on marine environments.

-Just like other contaminants, waste like plastic bottles and packaging are easily transported downstream, eventually ending up in the sea.
+Just like other contaminants, waste such as plastic bottles and packaging are easily transported downstream, eventually ending up in the sea.
 This waste affects many species, including birds, fish and marine mammals.
 It also reduces people's enjoyment of the marine environment.

-To protect and enhance these special places we need to take a 'maunga to moana' approach, recognising that everything that happens on the land has a downstream impact.
+To protect and enhance these special places we need to take a 'ridge to reef' approach, recognising that everything that happens on the land has a downstream impact.

 Hauraki Gulf and Waitematā Harbour